Chapter Fifty-Eight (FINIS…)

 By now the terror freeze started to ease in earnest, however.
 Those South Asian techie types had even scurried guilelessly back up into their tour bus, as if fleeing Fallujah or Peshawar.
 Traffic began to move, though apparently not quickly enough for the powers that be.
 Orders having shifted via two-way: there would be no hoofing up to the crime scene while it was still being processed, no yellow caution tape.
 Treywater then cranked the ignition, straightening his mirrors, re-cocking his paisley-banded Popeye fedora.
 The Feds having turned us over to the SFPD, a lone park police squad car still fixed to follow us downtown, apparently to sit in our Hall of Justice bare-bulb third degree.
 We commenced pulling away from the congested park delta space, but that was about as far as things got from there.

-“Indeed, if we can reach an agreement on principle, why can’t the principals reach a similar concordance on the ground,” Paulen replied, with a delicious grin, leaning back in the seat as if no ground had shifted.
+“Indeed, if we can reach an agreement on principle, why can’t the principals reach a similar concordance on the ground,” Paulen replied, leaning back in the seat as if no ground had shifted.
 “So once we resolve this present predicament, what say we get out and and give the roadshow a go?
 Take it to the campuses, civic councils and the like?
 Tackle the barbs, attacks, alarm bells, the Holocaust denials, scrawled swastikas and blood libels—even boycott the boycotts, if need be, dedicated to the spirit of Robert Wistrich and Elie Weisel!
 Why, we could even seek to criminalize such bigotry, or at the very least be envoys or lobby for some sort of anti-Semitism Awareness legislation.
 Just think of all the forums, the followship.
 Real, meaningful teaching moments—even one on one—infinitely more palatable than the likes of Moledet, ADL or ZOA, ending all the ugly anti-semantics and false flags.
 The sheer power of innovation—who knows what further grief and evil we might forestall?
 And God forbid what could happen if we don’t.”

 Detective Lisle then waved off some pesky, lawnmower-buzzing yellow GoKars and a flaming red Moto-Guzzi out his door window.
 Swinging a quick, officious U-ey, our plain black sedan ran up against the tail end of a nougat brown Nissan Sentra, which happened to be stalled at the hands of a ranger traffic cop.
 Around us, emergency vehicles slowly cut through the tie-up like Arctic icebreakers, while hasty Coast Guard response teams stood down in procedural return to stations by sea and air, chastened withdrawal to everyday quarters about the bay.
 Closing in on the left from Mason Street was a rickety cordon of collector quality Model T’s and A’s, retirees from down Del Monte/Pebble concourse way, screegie horns cranking as if nothing fishy were going on.
 Then there came a cautionary yellow Saturn Turbo Sky roadster—chilling, jive honking with its white top down.